datashaman/mrtallyman/README.md

 The _on_ decorator is for events and commands.
 If the parameter starts with _/_, it is handled like a command, otherwise as an event.

 For event handlers, the parameter is the event type.
-All event handlers are run in a separate process and the return results are ignored.
+If a handler returns _False_, subsequent event handlers are ignored.
+Use _postMessage_ to report back.

 You may have multiple event handlers for the same event type.